What Does a Project Manager Do? Roles and Responsibilities

 1. Initiating

-Project managers begin each new project by defining the main objectives of the project, its purpose, and its scope.
+Project managers begin each new project by defining its main objectives, purpose, and scope.
 They also identify key internal and external stakeholders, discuss shared expectations, and gain the required authorization necessary to move a project forward.

 Important questions project managers ask during the initiating phase include: